Tuesday, 22 July 2025

 The turning point was a severe fall in 2018.
 I hit my head hard, and the fatigue became unbearable.
 I then had a second neurological event in October when, reaching up in the garden, I had a dizzy spell.
 I went to go indoors but staggered, felt as if I was being pulled down to the right and had to fall into a bush; I was then unable to get up and was worried that I had had a stroke.
 Following this I experienced dizziness, a first serious attack of vertigo, and even migraines – something I’d never had before...........The initial shock was immense.
 How could this have happened to me?
 I ate a balanced diet, including plenty of meat and dairy.
 With hindsight the way the symptoms crept up on me felt like a rope pulling me backwards.
 I had tried hard to explain to friends and health care professionals, but I just wasn’t listened to.
 I became irritable, scatty and felt detached from the world, personality traits I had never experienced before.
 I was offered anti-depressants which I refused even though my mood was low, I knew it wasn’t depression....

-Ferenczi went through a similar period of illness and uncertainty.
+Ferenczi went through a similar periods of illness and uncertainty.